BrendelGroup/AEGeAn/docs/install.rst

 If you are using a different operating system, please see "`Appendix: system setup`_"  for platform-specific instructions.
 After running those commands, complete the installation by running ``make`` and ``make install``.

+The AEGeAn Toolkit includes several ancillary scripts for processing annotation data.
+To install these along with the C programs, invoke the ``make install-scripts`` command.

 See the section labeled `Compilation flags`_ for a complete description of configurable settings for compilation and installation.